andock/andock/docs/configuration/environment.md

 # Environments

 <b>Andock</b> creates an environment for each branch with `fin andock deploy`.

 Andock checks out the latest artifact from artifact repository and runs all tasks either from the init or update tasks to initialize or update the environment.

 The `init hook` is fired after the environment is created. if `andock deploy` is called a second time the init hook will not be fired again instead the update hook is fired.

-You can call `andock environment rm` and than `andock environment deploy` to reinitizialize the environment again.
+You can call `andock environment rm` and then `andock environment deploy` to reinitialize the environment again.

 ## Hooks overview